prezi/dashboard-controller/README.md

 Submitting a URL
 ------------------

 Access the website running on your localhost.
-Fill in the text fields, submit, and see your url post on the indicated slave. :)
+Fill in the text fields, submit, and see your URL post on the indicated slave. :)

 <p align="center">
   <img src="../master/README_images/giphy.gif?raw=true" alt="nyan nyan nyan"/>